guymoyo/adcomtest/README.md

-# adcomtest, we consider jboss-eap-6.3
+# adcomtest
 Aouth2
 --------------------------------------
+ we consider jboss-eap-6.3

 download  keycloak-war-dist-all-1.0.4.Final (war distribution), the dir look like: